ctools/ctools/doc/source/users/reference_manual/ctfindvar.rst

 Synopsis
 --------

-ToDo: Desribe in detail what the tool is doing, what it takes on input and what it produces on output.
-Please do not write more than 80 characters per line since this file is also used to produce a help text for the terminal.

-The ctfindvar tool is used to search for source variability.
+This tool is used to search for source variability.
 The variability is computed by binning the arrival time of the photons and applying the on-off method to each bin, integrating the background over all the other bins.